 Ready to get your algae on?

-- 3 tbsp cacao nibs (or cocoa powder)
+- 3 tablespoon cacao nibs or cocoa powder

 - ½ cup cashews

 - ⅓ cup goji berries

 - 2 tablespoon shredded coconut plus additional for rolling if desired